stefangolas/tip_tracker/README.md

 The method `run_editor()` will open a window for the user to reset the numbers of tips or edit stacks.

+Initializing a TipTracker object with a path to a .json that doesn't exist will create an empty .json.
+Use the editor window to fill out the stacks for a new TipTracker object, don't try to create it manually in a text editor.

 ## Example Usage

 ```python